 A FRAP analysis suggests that strawberries have 5.4 mmol antioxidants per 100 grams of it.
 So, do include this fruit in your diet.
 It reduces LDL cholesterol levels and the risk of severe heart problems.

 Often doctors recommend intake of beans to patients owing to their high nutritional value.
 They are incredibly high in fibre.
 In addition, amongst vegetables, they are the best source of antioxidants.

 An antioxidant called kaempferol is present in considerable amounts in beans which aids in the prevention of cancer and chronic inflammation.
 Various studies suggest that kaempferol suppresses the growth of kidneys, bladder and lung cancer.
 A bonus of eating beans is that it helps to regulate bowel movements as well.

 5. Dark Chocolate

-Artichokes were used to treat jaundice and some liver conditions in ancient times.
-They are an excellent source of dietary fiber, antioxidants, and minerals.
-A unique antioxidant, namely chlorogenic acid, is present in artichoke.
-This effectively hampers the growth of cancer, heart problems, and Type 2 diabetes.
+Chlorogenic effectively hampers the growth of cancer, heart problems, and Type 2 diabetes.
 Although, one should pay attention to the way they cook or prepare artichokes.
-It’s ideal that they are boiled or steamed as the former raises antioxidant content by 15 times and the latter by 8 times.
+Ideally, it would help if you boiled or steamed it.
+The former raises antioxidant content by fifteen times and the latter by eight times.

 10. Red Cabbage